 Batman (Ben Affleck) is the first to get a whiff of the impending invasion.
 Superman’s death and the reality that he can’t handle it alone drives Bats to contact Wonder Woman (Gal Gadot) to help him form a team.
 Enter Arthur Curry a.k.a.
 Aquaman (Jason Momoa), Barry Allen (Ezra Miller) also known as The Flash, and Ray Fisher who is called Cyborg.
 Each have their own demons that keep them on their own, but each are faced with personal trials that eventually bring them together.

 Oscar-winning screenwriter Chris Terrio (who worked with Affleck on “Argo”) wrote the screenplay based on a story he developed with Snyder.
 But Snyder left the project in post-production following the heart-breaking loss of his daughter.
 Joss Whedon came aboard to finish up and received a screenplay credit.
-The trio work hard to balance the fantastical with the human element and for the most part get it right.
+The trio work hard to balance the fantastical with the human element.
+Sometimes the get it right, sometimes not so much.
 Some personal stories are better and more fleshed out than others.
 Perhaps the most surprising is Cyborg – a failed experiment whose story pulsates with a Frankenstein’s monster vibe.
 Fisher is excellent at juggling the proper amounts of sorrow and anger.
 Ezra Miller is the wide-eyed comic relief who dances close to the line of overkill but never crosses it.
+That said it still feels like there is more to their stories that needs to be told.

 As for the big guns, Affleck has the dark brooding side of Bruce Wayne down and (for better or worse) he’s not asked to do much beyond that.
 While I’m ready for the character to show a tad more life, I do like how he is written here.
 He’s older, tired, and unsure of himself.
 He knows he can’t lead a team and we get a good sense of that internal struggle.
 Gadot’s Diana hits nearly every note that has made her the star of the DCEU.
 She’s strong, courageous, and upright yet she too sports her own personal scars.
 Then there is Cavill’s Superman, long accused of being dry and lifeless (I’ve never fully agreed with that take).
 We see him in the trailer and I won’t go further than that, but I’ll say this is a strong depiction of what makes Superman great.